Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 • Prioritize family time and create positive routines: Schedule regular meals together, engage in shared activities, and establish healthy sleep and wake schedules to promote their mental health awareness, a sense of connection and well-being.

-Managing Teen Depression: Strategies and Tips
+Managing Teen Depression: Strategies And Tips

 While depression is a serious condition, there are effective strategies and tips that can help teens manage their symptoms and feel better.
 Here are a few key areas to focus on: